 Compliantly employing someone comes with a lot of obligations and topics you have to be on top of.
 When you are doing that in a country foreign to you, everything will be brand new and you will have a lot of learning to do.
 One comprehensive and important topic is the set of local employee rights that your internationally remote worker is entitled to.

 To employ someone in Germany, you need to be a registered employer.
+To get a full overview of what that would take and see all the obligations you will have as an employer, please read our Germany Country Guide.
 Alternatively, you can work with an Employer of Record, such as Boundless, which will employ the worker on your behalf locally.
 That would spare you any registrations and ensure compliance with employment law, all the while assuring harmonised experience for your employees there.

 Regardless of the employment approach, all employees in Germany are entitled to the following rights.